 Contrary to what we were told as children, wet hair cannot cause a cold.
 Neither can stepping out into the cold without a hat or earmuffs.
 Colds are actually caused by any one of more than 200 viruses.

-There are a number of factors that contribute to or increase your risk of acquiring the common cold.
+There are factors that can contribute to or increase your risk of acquiring the common cold.
 These factors include age, lack of sleep, increased stress, the time of year, and smoking.

 The common cold is more prevalent in infants and preschoolers.
 Young children are more vulnerable because their immune systems haven’t matured and haven’t developed resistance to most of the culprit viruses.
 Young children are also often in close contact with other children.
-They are also less likely to wash their hands throughout the day—one of the best ways to prevent a cold—or to put their hands over their mouths when they cough and sneeze.
-These factors allow cold viruses to spread more easily.
-When newborn babies have a cold, they can have difficulty breathing which can interfere with breastfeeding.
+They are less likely to wash their hands throughout the day—one of the best ways to prevent a cold—or to put their hands over their mouths when they cough and sneeze.
+These and other factors allow cold viruses to spread more easily.

 The common cold is more prevalent in the cold-weather months.
 During the fall and winter, adults and children are indoors more often.
-This puts them in close proximity to and in contact with one other which also increases the risk of spreading the cold virus.
-In locations with no real winter weather, colds are more frequent in the rainy season, for the same reason.
-Cold viruses also thrive in dry conditions which can dry the mucus membranes and cause a stuffy nose or scratchy throat.
+This puts them in close proximity to and in contact with one other, which also increases the risk of spreading the cold virus.
+In locations with no real winter weather, colds are more frequent in the rainy season for this same reason.

-Smoking weakens the immune system, which is your body’s natural self-defense system against the common cold.
+Smoking disrupts the immune system, which is your body’s natural self-defense system against the common cold.
 Smoking or secondhand smoke also exposes you to toxic chemicals that can irritate the throat lining and worsen common cold symptoms such as a sore throat.
 According to one study, smokers are also more likely to develop serious respiratory complications from the common cold.

-According to Home Hygiene & Health, any allergic diseases that affect your nose and throat may put you at greater risk for contracting a cold.
+According to Home Hygiene & Health, any allergic diseases that affect your nose and throat may put people at greater risk for contracting a cold as well.